cactus911/momentForests/docs/linktostata.md

 <br>
 ## I. Components

-The codes are grouped into two directories: [jars and java](https://github.com/cactus911/momentForests)
+The source code is organized into two main directories: [jars and java](https://github.com/cactus911/momentForests)

-Folder “jars” contains relevant java utilities, the moment forest jar file compiled from the Moment Forests java files, and a Stata ado file.
+The `jars` folder contains supporting Java utilities, the compiled `momentforests.jar` file (built from the Java source code), and a Stata .ado file for integration with Stata.

-Folder “java” contains all the java source codes that implement moment forests.
-The common components that can be applied to any appliations are stored in the subdirectory "core", while specific application files including the Card (1995) example are in the subdirectory "examples".
+The `java` folder includes all Java source files that implement the Moment Forests framework.
+Within this folder, the `core` subdirectory contains general-purpose components applicable to a wide range of applications, while the `examples` subdirectory holds application-specific files, including the example implementation of Card (1995) in Stata.

+The most recent and actively updated files are available in the Refactor branch of the repository.

 ## II.
 How to run Moment Forests on Stata